adobe/antialiased-cnns/README.md

 model.load_state_dict(torch.load('resnet50_lpf4-994b528f.pth.tar')['state_dict']) # load weights; download it beforehand from https://www.dropbox.com/s/zqsudi0oz5ym8w8/resnet50_lpf4-994b528f.pth.tar?dl=0
 ```

 The BlurPool layer does antialiased downsampling.
+You can use it to antialias your model.

 ```python
 # BlurPool to downsample